RohitSingh5632/login-mfa/README.md

 # Login with MFA

-A simple React application implementing a login system with Multi-Factor Authentication (MFA) and basic access control.
+A modern React application implementing a login system with Multi-Factor Authentication (MFA), signup flow, and role-based dashboard.
+It features a responsive UI with Tailwind CSS, an interactive particle background using tsParticles (hover trails, click bursts, parallax), and Cypress tests for validation.

 ## Features
 - Login with email and password validation